MicrosoftDocs/azure-docs/articles/security/benchmarks/windows-virtual-desktop-security-baseline.md

 Follow recommendations from Azure Security Center for performing vulnerability assessments on your Azure virtual machines (and SQL servers).
 Azure Security Center has a built-in vulnerability scanner for virtual machine, container images, and SQL database.

-As require, export scan results at consistent intervals and compare the results with previous scans to verify that vulnerabilities have been remediated.
+As required, export scan results at consistent intervals and compare the results with previous scans to verify that vulnerabilities have been remediated.
 When using vulnerability management recommendations suggested by Azure Security Center, you can pivot into the selected solution's portal to view historical scan data.

 - [How to implement Azure Security Center vulnerability assessment recommendations](/azure/security-center/security-center-vulnerability-assessment-recommendations)